 The next phase in developing a comprehensive asset management system was a thorough understanding of the condition of all the District's assets.
 Initially, certain assets, such as school facilities recently built, certain road segments and fleet assets, had current condition and maintenance data available.
 However, many of the District's assets did not have that detailed level of condition assessment data.
-Therefore, the OCFO has been working with the District's Department of General Services (DGS) and other relevant agencies to complete detailed facility condition assessments on all municipal buildings, as well as other assets.
-These condition assessments were expected to be completed in fiscal year 2020, however delays caused by the Covid-19 pandemic, and other factors, have delayed their completion.
-DGS is currently working on a revised timeline to complete these assessments as soon as possible.
+Therefore, the OCFO has been working with the District's Department of General Services (DGS) and other relevant agencies to complete detailed facility condition assessments (FCAs) on all municipal buildings, as well as other assets.
+These condition assessments were expected to be completed in fiscal year 2020, however the Covid-19 pandemic, and other factors, have delayed their completion.
+DGS and their contractor have made significant progress in performing FCAs on District-owned facilities.
+As an example, during fiscal years 2022 and 2023, 164 FCAs were completed equating to approximately 16 million square feet of District-owned facilities.
+The goal of DGS is to perform FCAs on each District-owned facility at least once every 3 to 5 years.
+To date, approximately 75% of District-owned facilities have been assessed at least once.
+The OCFO continues to engage with DGS to complete these assessments as soon as possible.
 In the intervening time, certain assumptions were made on the condition of assets based on industry standards on the useful life of assets, as well as any relevant maintenance data that existed.

 The combination of a detailed asset inventory and condition assessments of assets has allowed the District to have a much more precise idea of the costs to maintain or replace its critical capital infrastructure.
 For more detailed information about the development of the asset registry and condition assessments, please see the discussion on the Approach to Developing CARSS in Appendix A of this report.